miguelgonrod/ProyectoIntroAI/README.md

 More details about the authors in the [AUTHORS.md](https://github.com/miguelgonrod/WineClassificationAnalisis/blob/main/AUTHORS.md) file.
 Additionally, to clarify, the dataset is not ours, to look up for the original creator refer to the original dataset: https://www.kaggle.com/datasets/zynicide/wine-reviews

-## License
+## Licence
-WineClassificationAnalysis is available under the BSD-3-Clause license.
+WineClassificationAnalisis is available under the BSD-3-Clause license.
 See the LICENSE file for more details.